 Writing every day and the 80/20 rule I’ve learned along the way helped me optimise my day.

-The 80/20 rule helps focus on essential activities, therefore, we spend our resources more effectively and efficiently.
+The 80/20 rule helps us focus on essential activities; therefore, we spend our resources more effectively and efficiently.

-Not only that, it also ensures that we keep reviewing our day, goals and life choices, therefore, living intentionally and purposefully.
+Not only that, it also ensures that we keep reviewing our days, goals, and life choices, therefore, living intentionally and purposefully.

-When you incorporate the 80/20 rule to all areas of your life, you’re bound to have a more productive and happier life.
+When you incorporate the 80/20 rule into all areas of your life, you’re bound to have a more productive and happier life.